digitalme-my/NXLAuth-iOS/README.md

 ```

 Then, initiate the authorization request.
 By using the
-`authStateByPresentingAuthorizationRequest` convenience method, the token
+`ssoAuthRequest` convenience method, the token
 exchange will be performed automatically, and everything will be protected with
 PKCE (if the server supports it).
-AppAuth also allows you to perform these
-requests manually.
-See the `authNoCodeExchange` method in the included Example
-app for a demonstration.

 ```objc
 // builds authentication request